OliverSwift/TFT28-105-STM32WB55/Docs/rtd/source/application.rst

 Original code modifications
 ---------------------------

+First step was to correctly assign pins to the Nucleo board.
-Pin mapping between the `Nucleo WB55 board`_ and the TFT28-105_ shield:
+Pin mapping between the `Nucleo WB55 board`_ and the TFT28-105_ shield is as follows:

 .. _Nucleo WB55 board: https://os.mbed.com/platforms/ST-Nucleo-WB55RG/
 .. _TFT28-105: https://www.displaymodule.com/products/dm-tft28-105